Skip to main content

 "rescan" | diskpart

-7. Use the drive letter to determine the minimum and maximum allowed size (in bytes) of the partition.
+7. Check the minimum and maximum allowed size for the partition.

 Get-PartitionSupportedSize -DriveLetter <drive-letter>

-8. Extend the partition to the maximum available size.
+8. Expand the partition to the maximum size.

 Resize-Partition -DriveLetter <drive-letter> -Size $(Get-PartitionSupportedSize -DriveLetter <drive-letter>).SizeMax